Applications for medical student away electives are being accepted through VSAS.

-- This program is geared towards medical students interested in pursuing a career in Emergency Medicine.
-Our UConn EM residents have agreed to serve as mentors and will guide students through the application process and interview season.
+This program is geared towards medical students interested in pursuing a career in Emergency Medicine.
+Our UConn Emergency Medicine residents have agreed to serve as mentors and will guide students through the application process and interview season.
 Other topics of discussion include life as an EM resident, suggestions regarding elective rotations, and any other subject the student deems important.

 The following sites are currently available for Emergency Medicine: